syncfusion-content/flutter-docs/Flutter/cartesian-charts/chart-types.md

 ### Bar width and spacing

-The [`spacing`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/BarSeries/spacing.html) property can be used to change the spacing between two segments.
+The [`spacing`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/BarSeries/spacing.html) property is used to change the spacing between two segments.
 The default value of spacing is 0, and the value ranges from 0 to 1.
 Here, 1 and 0 correspond to 100% and 0% of the available space, respectively.

-The [`width`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/width.html) property can be used to change the width of the rectangle.
+The [`width`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/width.html) property is used to change the width of the rectangle.
 The default value of the width is 0.7, and the value ranges from 0 to 1.
 Here, 1 and 0 correspond to 100% and 0% of the available width, respectively.

 {% highlight dart %}